FEDERAL FUNDS, awarded through the

 Qualifying agencies are urged to apply.
 Individuals cannot apply for this funding.

-Agencies interested in applying for funding in Phase 36 should complete the online application; Access to the online application can also be requested via email to email@example.com; Paper copies can be requested/submitted but must be typed; Handwritten applications will not be accepted.
+Agencies interested in applying for funding in Phase 37 and/or CARES funding should complete the online application; Access to the online application can also be requested via email to email@example.com; Paper copies can be requested/submitted but must be typed; Handwritten applications will not be accepted.
 Electronic submission is preferred.
 To request a paper copy please contact Laura Hunter at EFSP@ORCCA.US or 541-435-7097

 For more information contact Laura Hunter at EFSP@ORCCA.US or 541-435-7097